Barinzaya/remote-wheel/README.md

 ## To-do list

+Sender to-do list:
+- [x] Sending of OSC messages for buttons
+- [ ] Animated changing of hand rest positions on the wheel.
+- [ ] Graphical user interface (and possible merge with the Viewer)
+- [ ] Other device types (e.g. flight sticks, shifters, levers, knobs, pedals, etc.)

-Known issues:
+Viewer known issues:
 - [ ] Game captures of the viewer application don't update when it is minimized.

-Features currently on the to-do list:
+Viewer to-do list:

-- [x] Sending of OSC messages for buttons
 - [ ] Visible/animated paddle shifters
 - [ ] Animated hands
 - [ ] Animated arms